 In generated program there are also static constants, including constant compound objects, which require initial initialization or loading from a file (e.g. if in the IDE there is a hand-edited region on a filter input, then such region will be saved in an .avdata file together with generated code).
 A program requires preparing constants before using any of its elements.
 In order to do this, in the main module in generated code an additional function

 Init with no arguments is added, as part of this function compound constants are prepared.
 This function has to be called before using any element from generated code (also before constructing a state object).

 Generated Code Usage

 The basis of generated code are file pairs emerging from modules with the structure described above.
-These modules can be used as part of a vision program, e.g. as a set of functions implementing the algorithms designed in the Adaptive Vision Studio environment.
+These modules can be used as part of a vision program, e.g. as a set of functions implementing the algorithms designed in the Aurora Vision Studio environment.

 Before calling any generated function, constructing a function state object or accessing a global parameter, it is necessary to call the

 Init() function added to the main module code.
 The Init function must be called once at the beginning of a program.
 This function is added to generated code even when a program does not contain any compound constants which require initialization, in order not to have to modify the schema of generated code after modifying and updating the program.

 As described above, sometimes a function may have an additional first argument named state, passed by reference.
 Such object preserves a function state between consecutive iterations (each call of such function is considered as an iteration).
 In such objects there are, among others, kept generator positions (e.g. the current position of filters of Enumerate* type), register states of Step macrofilters or internal filter data (e.g. a state of a connection with a device in filters which acquire images from cameras).

 A state object type is a simple class with a parameterless constructor (which initializes the state for the first iteration) and with a destructor which frees state resources.
 It is the task of applications using functions with a state to prepare a state object and to pass it through a parameter to a function.
 An application may construct a state object only after calling the